 The Nightmare of Black Island

 The Doctor still carries everlasting matches (see The Resurrection Casket).
-He uses his sonic screwdriver to set car alarms off, and later uses it to shatter an iron padlock with high-frequency sound waves.
-He also uses it to fuse metal.
+He uses his sonic screwdriver to determine that red water contains blood, set car alarms off, shatter an iron padlock with high-frequency sound waves, fuse metal, and as a torch.
 He again uses his psychic paper.
 He normally gets an after-image of whatever people see in the psychic paper.
 He eats a "gargantuan" breakfast in the pub and then moves onto toast.
 He adopts the alias Dr Jones, and introduces Rose as Miss Evans, his PA.
 He buys a postcard from the Harbour Master in Ynys Du.
-The Doctor's opera glasses have LCD lenses and controls built into them.
+He carries opera glasses with LCD lenses and controls built into them.
 He hasn't met the Cynrog, but knows them and Balor by reputation.
 The Cynrog force an intravenous drip into the Doctor's arm.

-Rose drinks hot chocolate and coffee in the pub and eats an ice cream with the Doctor.
+Rose wears a parka.
+She drinks hot chocolate and coffee in the pub.
+She finds people who actually like mornings annoying.
 Her gran went into an old people's home for a little while before she died; Jackie made Rose promise that she'd never put her in a place like it.
+When Rose was a kid she and her mates hung around the shops, the cinema, and a patch of waste ground that someone had tried to turn into a playground.
 She borrows an old sweatshirt and some tracksuit bottoms from Beth.

 Whilst in the Vortex, the TARDIS' telepathic signals pick up signals from the Cynrog behaviour inhibitor's telepathic aerials, which affect Rose's dreams whilst she asleep inside it.